savjaylade84/python_color_guess_game/README.md

 ## Simon - Guess Color Game
-### python game that let a user guess a color in sequence
+### python terminal game that let a user guess a color in sequence

 <br>